cbarraford/marvel-coin/README.md

 which is required for the sender to enter to complete the transaction.
 This ensures that you can confirm that the person you want is the one actually getting the coin(s).

+### Personal Note
+While I (Chad Barraford) love cryptocurrencies, I certainly get nervous using them.
+Despite taking every reasonable precaution to protect my wallet, there is always that fear someone will take them.
+Worse yet, and probably more likely, I will do something stupid and send my coins to the wrong address or what have you.
+This coin is address all the things about crypto that gives me a personal heart attack every time i use it. haha.

 ### In Development
 Marvel is in development and not considered to be "production ready".